Ōtara locals back petition against new KFC

-More than 2000 people have signed a petition to stop the construction of a new KFC on Bairds Road in Ōtara.
+More than 2000 people have signed a petition to stop the construction of a new KFC on Bairds Rd in Ōtara.

 The petition calls for a "decent shopping franchise" like a supermarket instead.